Henry Benjamin Whipple: Career

-After several years working for his father, a country merchant, Whipple began studying for the ministry in the Episcopal Church.
-He was ordained a deacon on August 17, 1849, became rector of Zion Church in Rome, New York, in November 1849, and was ordained priest on July 16, 1850.
-Whipple served as rector of Zion Church from 1849 to 1857, becoming known both for the size and wealth of his parish and for his work among the poor.
-In 1857, Whipple helped organize and became the first rector of the Church of the Holy Communion on Chicago's South Side, the first free church in the city.
-He drew his parishioners from "the highways and the hedges" - clerks, laborers, railroad men, travelers, and derelicts - sought converts among the city's Swedish population, and regularly officiated in a Chicago prison.
+Whipple was ordained a deacon on August 17, 1849, became rector of Zion Church in Rome, New York, in November 1849, and was ordained priest on July 16, 1850.
+He served as rector of Zion Church from 1849 to 1857, becoming known both for the size and wealth of his parish and for his work among the poor.
+He briefly served in St. Augustine, Florida around 1853–54, as he went to Florida for his health.

+In 1857, Whipple helped organize and became the first rector of the Church of the Holy Communion on Chicago's South Side, the first free church in the city, meaning that parishioners did not have to pay for their pews.
+He drew his parishioners from "the highways and the hedges"—clerks, laborers, railroad men, travelers, and derelicts—sought converts among the city's Swedish population, and regularly officiated in a Chicago prison.

+Election

+Around fifty delegates from twenty-two Episcopal parishes in Minnesota gathered on June 29, 1859, to elect their first bishop.
+The Minnesota diocese had previously been part of a seven-state territory presided over by Jackson Kemper.
+After accepting several new parishes and setting the new bishop's yearly salary at $1,500, nominations and voting began.
+Clergy nominated several names, and then the lay members of the convention voted.
+Andrew Paterson and John Ireland Tucker were the two forefront candidates, but neither could secure a clear majority.

+Following two days of fruitless voting, the clergymen searched for another name.
+Paterson admitted that he had written in Whipple and was asked to explain his choice, pointing to Whipple's success with the Church of the Holy Communion.
+Ezekial Gear and James Lloyd Breck shared their knowledge of Whipple and the clergy decided to present Whipple's name to the laity.
+When the convention resumed, Whipple was elected unanimously by the clergy and laity.
 On June 30, 1859, Whipple was elected the first Episcopal bishop of Minnesota, an office he held until his death more than forty years later.
+He found out from fellow clergyman Robert Clarkson congratulated him on the appointment, before Whipple received his official letter.

-He was consecrated bishop on October 13, 1859, the feast day of James, brother of Jesus, at St. James Episcopal Church during the General Convention in Richmond by bishops Jackson Kemper, Leonidas Polk, and William H. DeLancey, with George Burgess delivering the sermon.
-In December of that year, Whipple made his first visitation of his diocese, including the Ojibwe missions of E. Steele Peake and John Johnson Enmegahbowh.
-In the spring of 1860 he moved his family to Faribault, establishing it as the see of the diocese.
+Whipple was consecrated bishop on October 13, 1859, the feast day of James, brother of Jesus, at St. James Episcopal Church during the General Convention in Richmond by bishops Jackson Kemper, Leonidas Polk, and William H. DeLancey, with George Burgess delivering the sermon.

-During his episcopate, Whipple guided the development of the Episcopal Church in Minnesota from a few missionary parishes to a flourishing and prosperous diocese.
-For many years, especially during the first two decades of his episcopate, he made regular missionary sojourns by wagon or coach through the rural areas of the state, often in mid-winter, preaching in cabins, school houses, stores, saloons, and Native American towns.
-Until the diocese was financially secure, he pledged himself to personally support several of its missionary clergy and assumed many other financial obligations of the church.
-He unified a diocese that at the time of his election was divided into two quarreling factions.